 Budgeting Best Practices

-HHY has a $675,000 budget that pays the salaries of eight full-time personnel in addition to program supplies, rent, utilities, and youth stipends.
+HTH has a $675,000 budget that pays the salaries of eight full-time personnel in addition to program supplies, rent, utilities, and youth stipends.
 Leadership raises funds from government, foundation, and corporate sources, in addition to hosting a small annual fundraising event.
-Below is a budget that the executive director of HHY, Jordan Johnson, submitted to NFF for review.
+Below is a budget that Jordan Johnson submitted to NFF for review.

 Here are some helpful tips that Jordan employed (and you can, too):